seankelliher/img-gallery/Readme.md

 # Image Gallery

-Image gallery where users click on a thumbnail to view the image in a larger size and with a caption.
-Through a JavaScript function, text from the image's alt tag is gathered and displayed as the caption.
+Slideshow that has thumbnail versions of the images below the player.
+You can either click on a thumbnail to display the image in the player.
+Or, you can click arrows in the player to view the images as a slideshow.
+In either case, the "selected" image's "alt" tag is displayed as a caption.

 ## Authors